 Under common law principles of negligence and the Wrongs Act 1958 (Vic), as amended by the Wrongs and Other Acts (Law of Negligence) Act 2003 (Vic), care providers have a duty of care to prevent service users and others from foreseeable injury.
 Employees may be liable to penalties under the Crimes Act (Vic) if found to be negligent.

 Some care providers may feel concern about the degree of risk involved if service users who have a disability are allowed to make decisions for themselves.
 It is important to remember that duty of care and the right to a lifestyle that is as close as possible to “normal” are not contradictory.
 Indeed, the Victorian Government’s State Disability Plan specifically states that people who have a disability must be given the same opportunities and choices, and be included in the community in the same way, as people who do not have a disability.
 The Victorian Charter of Human Rights and Responsibilities further reinforces this.

 The task of supporting people who have certain vulnerabilities – but who also have the same rights as anyone else to take risks and make mistakes – is a complex one that frequently entails difficult decisions.
 There are many different views of what is “reasonable” and “unreasonable”, but current disability legislation is based on the principle that it is “unreasonable to unnecessarily restrict a person’s right to independence”.
 People who have a disability are entitled to the dignity of risk; where appropriate risk management policies and procedures are put in place and common sense is applied in their implementation, this is realisable.
-For more information, see Intellectual disability.
+For more information, see Intellectual disability and the law.